All phase-space linear bosonic channels are approximately Gaussian dilatable: Introduction

 An important observation is that the set of linear channels contains all so-called `Gaussian dilatable channels', defined as those that can be obtained through quadratic interactions between the system and an ancillary environment prepared in an arbitrary state~\cite{pang}.
 We will explore this connection in detail in this article.
 Note that Gaussian dilatable channels can be implemented in a relatively easy way when compared to general non-Gaussian transformations, while still retaining some of the interesting features of the latter.
 This is particularly important as it is known that non-Gaussian resources, notwithstanding the complexity of their harnessing, are indispensable for many quantum information processing and quantum computation protocols~\cite{andersen2015hybrid}.

-From a resource perspective, in spite of the rich structure Gaussian entanglement exhibits~\cite{simon00, Werner-Wolf, Giedke2001, revisited, LL-log-det}, it turns out that it can not be distilled using Gaussian operations alone~\cite{ent-gauss1,ent-gauss2,ent-gauss3}.
-More generally, this no-go theorem holds for some state conversion tasks in arbitrary Gaussian resource theories~\cite{G-resource-theories}.
-On the other hand non-Gaussian operations are provably necessary to realize universal quantum computation~\cite{seth} and many other quantum information processing tasks~\cite{cerf2005non,adesso2009optimal,sabapathy2011robustness,andersen2013high,sabapathy2018states,dell2007continuous,su2018implementing}.
-Also, Gaussian dilations provide a systematic way of investigating classes of operations with certain physically meaningful properties, e.g.\ those that can be implemented by means of passive optics and arbitrary states~\cite{idler} or passive optics with passive ancillary states~\cite{Jabbour2018}, the latter being motivated from a thermodynamic context, and also for obtaining the operator-sum representations of the corresponding channels \cite{ivan2011operator,pang}.
+To motivate the need to go beyond the Gaussian formalism in quantum optics, consider e.g.\ that in spite of the rich structure Gaussian entanglement exhibits~\cite{simon00, Werner-Wolf, Giedke2001, revisited, LL-log-det}, it turns out that it can not be distilled using Gaussian operations alone~\cite{ent-gauss1, ent-gauss2, ent-gauss3}.
+More generally, a similar no-go result holds for generic state conversion tasks in arbitrary Gaussian resource theories~\cite{G-resource-theories}.
+On the other hand, non-Gaussian operations are provably necessary to realize universal quantum computation~\cite{seth} and many other quantum information processing tasks~\cite{cerf2005non, adesso2009optimal,ohliger2010limitations, sabapathy2011robustness, andersen2013high, sabapathy2018states, dell2007continuous, su2018implementing,walschaers2018tailoring}.
+In view of these limitations, it will not come as a surprise that a substantial effort has been put into developing a consistent resource theory of non-Gaussianity.
+Many non-Gaussianity measures have been proposed and studied in the past decade~\cite{Genoni2008, Genoni2010, ivan2012measure,Marian2013, Takagi2018,albarelli2018resource}, that can be applied e.g.\ to bound the conversion rates between arbitrary states by means of Gaussian operations~\cite{Takagi2018}.
+Recently, a resource theory of non-Gaussianity for channels has also been put forth~\cite{quntao18}.

+Another reason to study Gaussian dilatable channels besides the fact that they constitute one of the few analytically treatable classes of non-Gaussian operations, is that they provide a systematic way of investigating classes of operations with certain physically meaningful properties, e.g.\ those that can be implemented by means of passive optics and arbitrary states~\cite{idler} or passive optics with passive ancillary states~\cite{Jabbour2018}, the latter being motivated from a thermodynamic context, and also for obtaining the operator-sum representations of the corresponding channels \cite{ivan2011operator,pang}.

 In view of their operational and theoretical importance, in this paper we study the set of linear bosonic channels in great detail.
 Our main result establishes that every linear bosonic channel can be approximated by a sequence of Gaussian dilatable channels.
 Mathematically speaking, we prove that \emph{the closure of the set of Gaussian dilatable channels in the strong operator topology coincides with the set of linear bosonic channels} (Theorem~\ref{approx n modes thm}).
 Taking the closure is necessary, as we show that there are linear bosonic channels that have no Gaussian dilations, even when one allows the ancillary state to have infinite energy.
 An example is provided by the `binary displacement channel', which displaces the input state by $+s$ or $-s$ (with $s$ fixed) with equal probabilities (Corollary~\ref{Es not G dilatable cor}).
 Our results solve the question posed in~\cite[Conjecture~1]{pang} (see also~\cite[Remark~5]{Shirokov2013}).